MarkLouren/useful_stuff/Django-tips.md

 **Commands:**
-- django-admin startproject first project  - launch django
+- django-admin startproject first project  - launch django (create new folder with basic structure of Django)